GangOfFive/java-style-guide/README.md

  - Use camelCase for variables, methods, and PascalCase for classes and enums.
  - Use `NAMES_LIKE_THIS` for constants.
  - Be descriptive with your naming.
+ - Always declare an access modifier before each method and/or class (protected, private or public)

     ~~~java
     // bad